Mass-customization of organic photovoltaics and data production for machine learning models precisely predicting device behavior

 Abstract

-High-throughput experimentation (HTE) combined with machine learning (ML) has emerged as a powerful tool to accelerate material discovery and optimize fabrication processes.
-However, in photovoltaics field, only a few studies have successfully applied this approach using industrially relevant techniques, roll-to-roll (R2R) process.
-We developed universal and extendable data structure for ML training that accommodates upcoming materials while retaining compatibility with existing dataset.
-Using MicroFactory platform, which enables mass-customization of organic photovoltaics (OPVs), we fabricated and characterized over 26,000 unique cells within four days.
-To guide selection of ML model for precisely predicting device behavior, photovoltaic parameter and J–V prediction models to forecast device parameters and J–V curves were developed, respectively.
-Random forest model proved most effective, achieving a PCE of 11.8% (0.025 cm²)—the highest record for fully R2R-fabricated OPVs.
-By integrating accumulated datasets with smaller new-component datasets, we enhanced model performance for PM6:Y6:IT-4F and PM6:D18:L8-BO systems, showing that models trained on binary systems can predict ternary performance and enabling the development of generalized ML models for future high-performance materials.
+High-throughput experimentation (HTE) combined with machine learning (ML) has emerged as a powerful tool to accelerate material discovery or optimize fabrication processes.
+However, in the photovoltaics field, only a few studies have successfully applied this approach using industrially relevant techniques, such as the roll-to-roll (R2R) process.
+We developed a universal and extendable data structure for ML training that accommodates upcoming materials, while retaining compatibility with the existing dataset.
+Using the MicroFactory platform, which enables mass-customization of organic photovoltaics (OPVs), we fabricated and characterized over 26 000 unique cells within four days.
+To guide the selection of the ML model for precisely predicting device behavior, photovoltaic parameter and J–V prediction models to forecast device parameters and J–V curves, respectively, were developed.
+The Random Forest model proved to be the most effective, achieving a PCE of 11.8% (0.025 cm2)—the highest for a fully-R2R-fabricated OPV.
+By integrating accumulated datasets with smaller new-component datasets, we enhanced model performance for PM6:Y6:IT-4F and PM6:D18:L8-BO systems, showing that models trained on binary systems can predict ternary device performance and enabling the development of generalized ML models for future high-performance materials.